-The increasing use of complex systems in Internet services, fiber-optic lines and other cabling techniques should ensure reliable growth in the cable industry, reported the U.S. Bureau of Labor Statistics (BLS).
+Due to the increasing use of wireless and mobile services, the job market for telecommunications equipment installers and repairers is projected to decline by 4% from 2014-2024 reported the U.S. Bureau of Labor Statistics (BLS).
 The BLS also stated that the median annual wage for these professionals in May of 2015 was $52,920 (www.bls.gov).

 Continuing Education Information